Data Science Courses

 Data Science Programming Intro to SQL/Big Data Course

-Data4All Better Tables Workshop
+Data4All Better Spreadsheets Workshop

 Data4All AI for Coding Workshop

-Course Descriptions and Details for Winter Quarter
+Course Descriptions and Details for Spring Quarter

 Note that all courses and workshops have a registration link in the description if they are still open.
 We do maintain a waiting list for each workshop/course.